 - Government contracting agency’s refusal to extend the time for SBA COC by itself will not sustain a bid protest.
 See Eagle Sec., Inc., B-242397, Apr.
 29, 1991, 91-1 CPD ¶ 415 at 4.

-- Not complying with a material requirement of the solicitation does not require the contracting offer to refer the matter to the SBA for a Certificate of Competency determination.
+- Not complying with a material requirement of the solicitation does not require the contracting offer to refer the matter to the SBA for a COC determination.

 - See information about technical proposals.

 Get immediate help.
-For help litigating SBA COC determinations about your ability to perform a specific government project and GAO protest lawyers and SBA COC attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION., call our
+For information about how to apply for government certificate of competency or help litigating SBA COC determinations about your ability to perform a specific government project and GAO protest lawyers and SBA COC attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION., call our